 Cue people like Piers Morgan and London Mayor (now Prime Minister) Boris Johnson calling for a compulsory two hours of PE a day in state schools to try and create a new generation of champions from my diverse background.

-That’s great for the sporty kids – what about the ones like me to whom the weekly PE session was something I dreaded – to the extent that I threatened to stop coming to school on PE days?
+That’s great for the sporty kids – but what about the ones like me to whom the weekly PE session was something I dreaded – to the extent that I threatened to stop coming to school on PE days?

 As my sport at school experience stood I could see forcing me into two hours of PE a day triggering so much stress that I would actually have failed academically.
 And then where would I be?

-Why I Hated Sport
+Why I Hated Sport at School

-As a little kid I was pretty active.
+As a little kid, I was pretty active.
 I used to do gymnastics, I played badminton, I even have a vague recollection of doing hurdles (I think I was taller than the other kids, it was nothing to do with natural talent).

 I’m not sure when things changed, maybe it was teen lack of confidence or just a change of school/peers but my memories of secondary school sport are horrific.

-Netball brings back being screamed at by the mean girls when I dropped a ball or missed a shot (and I always dropped the ball or missed a shot); I remember crying while trying to climb a rope or being made repeatedly to try and jump onto a gym horse when there was no physical way I could do it and as for rounders – well you might as well just have stuck me in a field, chucked balls at my head and got people to laugh at me, because that’s what happened when we played it.
+Netball brings back being screamed at by the mean girls when I dropped a ball or missed a shot (and I always dropped the ball or missed a shot); I remember crying while trying to climb a rope or being made repeatedly to try and jump onto a gym horse when there was no physical way I could do it and as for rounders – well you might as well just have stuck me in a field, chucked balls at my head and got people to laugh at me because that’s what happened when we played it.